Slope car

 A slope car (スロープカー, surōpukā) is a small automated monorail, or a fusion between monorail, people mover, inclined elevator and rack railway.
 It is a brand name of Kaho Manufacturing.
-Since this mode of transportation is relatively unknown, it lacks a widely accepted generic name, other than the simple "monorail".
+Since this mode of transportation is relatively uncommon, it lacks a widely accepted generic name, other than the simple "monorail".
 The system is different from normal modern monorails in many ways.
 It is a development from industrial monorails used in 1960s orchards.
 Slope cars are installed in more than 80 places in Japan and South Korea.